stbarillas/Instrument-Manager/README.md

-## 4th place Winner: Agilent Technologies Ship-It Hackathon
+# 4th place Winner: Agilent Technologies Ship-It Hackathon

-# Instrument-Manager
+## Instrument-Manager

 Instrument Manger is a full-stack web application for visualizing instrument usage and notifying employees once their instrument of interest is available.

-It is built using Django with Bootstrap 3.x Front-end, and offers asynchronous notifications with Celery/RabbitMQ.
+## Features
+- Django (Backend)
+- Bootstrap 3.x (Frontend)
+- RabbitMQ (Broker)
+- Celery

 ## Local Development
 1. Install Python (3.5.X used), Erlang OTP (21.2), & RabbitMQ (3.7.11) on your machine